mmendelson222/LambdaBasic/README.md

 Look here for more details: https://blogs.aws.amazon.com/net/post/Tx381XNNQALP8BA/AWS-Lambda-Support-in-Visual-Studio

-This is very similar to what you'd get OOTB from the AWS Toolkit by creating a Lambda project, but I've added a few things in.
+This project started as an OOTB AWS Toolkit Lambda project, and a few features have been added.

+### Deployment using S3 and CloudFormation
+Included are a sh file which packages the code, then uploads the code plus a CloudFormation template s3.
+Invoke the template to create the Lambda.